ndf-zz/tiny-v1/README.md

 ### Frame Alignment

 When connecting to the tiny, buffers on the FTDI USB adapter must be aligned so that the 5 byte command and response frames are properly sent and received.
-The safest approach is to repeatedly send a specially crafted 6 byte message to the tiny and read to a timeout.
+A simple approach is to repeatedly send a specially crafted 6 byte message to the tiny and read to a timeout.
 When the command and reply buffers are aligned, the tiny will respond with an acknowledge frame.